duytechie/mlx-api/README.md

 # MLX Whisper API

-A fast and efficient audio transcription API powered by Apple's MLX framework and OpenAI's Whisper models.
+A fast and efficient audio transcription API that runs OpenAI's Whisper models locally using Apple's MLX framework.
 This API server provides OpenAI-compatible endpoints for converting speech to text, optimized for Apple Silicon Macs.

 ## Installation